Keller Ferry

-The Keller Ferry or Clark Ferry, is a ferry crossing on Franklin D. Roosevelt Lake in the US state of Washington.
+The Keller Ferry, historically the Clark Ferry, is a ferry crossing on Franklin D. Roosevelt Lake in the US state of Washington.
 The crossing carries State Route 21 between the Colville Indian Reservation in Ferry County and Clark in Lincoln County.
-The ferry has been in operation since the 1890s and under state control since 1930.
+The ferry crossing has been in operation since the 1890s and under state control since 1930.
 During that time, five vessels have served the crossing, including the Martha S., which operated from 1948 to 2013, and the current ferry, the M/V Sanpoil.

 The M/V Sanpoil is the only Washington State Department of Transportation (WSDOT) owned and operated ferry in Eastern Washington; the others are on Puget Sound in Western Washington.
 This was the first ferry crossing operated by the state of Washington; Washington State Ferries did not begin operations on Puget Sound until 1951.
 The other fare-free public ferry in Eastern Washington, the Gifford–Inchelium ferry, is operated by the Colville Confederated Tribes.

-Hours of operation are 6:00 a.m. to Midnight 7 days per week.
+Hours of operation are 6:00 a.m. to midnight 7 days per week; the ride is approximately 8 minutes.
 The fare to ride is free.